teamreflex/fab-fetch/README.md

     - The "this message requires points to open" is client side.
     - As soon as a post is retreived from the API, their backend deducts points.
     - Because of this, anything you want to do with the API can be entirely automated.
-- Message fetching is done via the "unread" messages endpoint, as in those colored blocks you see on the homepage.
-    - This means that you must manually subscribe to each member or else their posts won't come through.
-    - As soon as you open a message in the app, it's now marked as "read" and is removed from this endpoint.
-    - The bot does not mark these as read, it just leaves it alone, thus allowing the endpoint to pile up with posts.
 - The user-agent requires the latest Android app version number.
 They have a little bit of leeway in terms of enforcing switching over during update rollouts, but requests will fail once they fully switch everything over.
 You will need to keep on top of app updates and update your environment when necessary.
     - I could probably just web scrape this from the Play Store page but haven't got around to it.
 Maybe later.
+- As of 2.0, it no longer judges whether or not to download/post to Twitter on if the image has been downloaded, but stores everything in a sqlite database.
+    - It also pulls posts in by fetching each artist's messages endpoint, then skipping any messages that exist in the database, thus cutting down on the amount of image bruteforcing going on.
+    - Due to using the artist endpoint, it may find in-review messages.
+Neowiz were recently alerted to this leaking posts, but I'm not 100% sure if that was entirely fixed.
 - There's little error handling.
 I run it using pm2 so it'll just restart upon an error crash, like during maintenance periods.
 - If you run it with Twitter posting enabled but don't fill in your Twitter credentials, it'll crash.
     - Twitter rate limiting when enabling Twitter posting, while having more than 10~ posts to update will also crash it.
 - I have no idea if they have rate limiting or account banning or what.
 I've been running a couple bots using the same account credentials since the weekend the app launched and everything has been fine, but Neowiz could quite easily block Android emulator usage/user-agents, accounts querying on intervals etc.
     - Because of the uncertainty, just use common sense.
 Personally, I have my access token in the environment, as if it gets in a crash loop and keeps spamming requests, at least it'll just look like I'm spamming refresh on the home screen rather than spamming login requests.
-- It judges whether or not to post to Twitter based on if the first piece of media in the message is on the drive.
-So don't go deleting anything as it doesn't mark the post as read within the API yet either.
-    - If I end up working on comment fetching/translation, I'll probably swap this over to a sqlite database which would probably fix the first caveat too.
 - Neowiz have made some REST API 101 rookie mistakes already, so if you find anything suspicious then just report it.
 They're quick to respond.

 ## License